LuisReyes98/sample_lighttouch_app/README.md

 This basically means that packages have actions, events, and rules.
 Following a simple event driven interface

-* the rules represent the url configuration , path name, valid atributes, and priority of check in comparison with other paths
+* **the rules** represent the url configuration , path name, valid atributes, and priority of check in comparison with other paths, is like an if conditional to control the path flow

-* the actions represent all the logic needed for the corresponding url
+* **the actions** represent all the logic needed for the corresponding url, any requests, database actions, custom logic etc.

-* And the events of each package represent the connection between the rules and the actions, these are defined in the events.txt of the package.
+* **the events**  represent the connection between the rules and the actions, these are defined in the events.txt of the package.

 ### Events

 Events are very simple.
 They get loaded into a global list by reading each package's `events.txt` file.
 They can be disabled in a `disabled_events.txt` file.
+They control the connection between actions and rules.

-### Structure of the event driven code
+#### Structure of the event driven code

-each package of the project must contain a file `events.txt`  where all name of the events of the package will be defined each declared in a new line.
+In order for the packages events to work they must be declared in the file `events.txt` that exist within the package, in here the name of each event of the package will be defined separated by a new line.
 Like in this example:

 ```txt